Mohamed-Badry/islp-exercises/README.md

 ## Usage

-+ You can either read the [jupyter book](https://mohamed-badry.github.io/islp-solutions/) online, or just view the notebooks here on github.
++ You can either read the [jupyter book](https://mohamed-badry.github.io/islp-solutions/) online, or just view the notebooks on github.

 - If you're viewing it through the jupyter book, you can launch the notebooks using the rocket icon on the top right in `google colab` or `binder` to experiment with them, keep in mind that you might have to run a few `pip` installs for the missing libraries on colab.